 \subsubsection{Influence of Warmup Steps on Training Loss}

-Recent research has demonstrated that the number of warmup steps exerts a negligible effect on the final training loss, particularly in the context of continual training.
-For example, studies~\citep{ibrahim2024simple,gupta2023continual} on dense models with around 0.5B parameters, trained on over 100B tokens, have observed that variations in linear warmup steps result in only marginal differences in the final loss.
+Recent research has demonstrated that the number of warmup steps has little effect on the final loss during continual training.
+For instance, \citet{ibrahim2024simple,gupta2023continual} report negligible loss variation across warmup configurations for 0.5B-parameter dense models trained on 100B+ tokens.
 This finding is consistent with our results in Fig.~\ref{fig:toyexample} (d).
-When the token count is sufficiently large and surpasses the Chinchilla Scaling Law (25.6 tokens per parameter)~\citep{hoffmann2022training,besiroglu2024chinchilla}, the range of effective warmup steps broadens significantly, rendering the final loss relatively insensitive to changes in warmup duration.
+When the token count is sufficiently large and surpasses the Chinchilla Scaling Law (25.6 tokens per parameter)~\citep{hoffmann2022training,besiroglu2024chinchilla}, the range of effective warmup steps broadens significantly, making the final loss insensitive to changes in warmup duration.

 This observation does not contradict other studies~\citep{lv2023full,jin2023rethinking} that emphasize the need for careful tuning of warmup steps.
 Such sensitivity is primarily seen during fine-tuning, where the token-to-parameter ratio is much lower than the value suggested by the Chinchilla Scaling Law.
 This aligns with our findings in Fig.~\ref{fig:toyexample}~(a) and Fig.~\ref{fig:toyexample}~(b), which show a narrower optimal range for warmup steps.
 Consequently, fluctuations in loss due to variations in the warmup steps are more likely to occur during fine-tuning.